Keeping our Students Safe Online H.B. 213

 Through HB 213, community councils have been asked to play a more active role in keeping our students safe online.
 As with other responsibilities of school community councils, it is intended that administrators, staff, and parents engage together to bring about the best possible result for students.

 Digital Citizenship: What is it?

-All students and employees of Jordan School District are instructed concerning responsible use of technology devices, the district network, and online etiquette.
-In order to use district supplied technology devices and gain access to the district’s computer network each year, all students (guardians) and employees of Jordan School District are required to sign an acceptable use agreement.
-This documents the users understanding of, and willingness to comply with district policies as outlined therein.
+All students and employees of Jordan School District are instructed concerning the responsible use of technology devices, the district network, and online etiquette.
+In order to use district-supplied technology devices and gain access to the district’s computer network each year, all students (guardians) and employees of Jordan School District are required to sign an acceptable use agreement.
+This documents the users' understanding of, and willingness to comply with district policies as outlined therein.

 Online Student Safety

 At Rose Creek Elementary, all teachers are provided with annual training regarding Internet safety.
 Teachers participate in programs such as White Ribbon Week and Common Sense Media Educator Certification.
 Additionally, from a district level, all teachers have been made aware of multiple professional programs available to which they have access.
 All teachers are encouraged to integrate these programs into their classroom curriculum.
 Training on these programs is available from district-level digital learning specialists upon request.
 Additionally, a blended learning team composed of teachers meet frequently to assess school needs and prepare for teacher training and support in the use of digital tools.

 The most important online student safety tool for any classroom is direct adult supervision.
 This may take the form of direct in-class monitoring through classroom circulation, or it may involve remote monitoring through the use of various software programs or monitoring tools.

 Filtering of Internet content by school districts is required by federal mandate and is a critical part of the Jordan School District computer network.

 - The filtering process is controlled at two levels.